-- MDA print-out of licensed establishments
+- MDARD print-out of licensed establishments

 - Local health department files

 - Local health department database (optional)

-- This sample of fixed food service establishments is used to evaluate MPRs 3, 6, 9, 10, and 12. - Use "Annex 6 Office Sample Size Chart" to determine the number of establishments for review. - Follow "Annex 5 Approved Random Sampling Methods" guide to select the sample from the MDA licensing print out. - Where there are multiple offices, a proportional sample should be selected to reflect the percentage of establishments regulated by each individual office (i.e. 35% of the establishments are located in County A and 65% are in County B). - From the sample selected, pick a subset of establishments for field review that meet the criteria for MPR 8. - If possible, make certain the sample includes at least one (1) mobile food service establishment, one (1) STFU, and one (1) Vending file. - Obtain the folder for each of the establishments in the sample.
+- This sample of fixed food service establishments is used to evaluate MPRs 2, 4, 5, 6, 7, and 8. - Use "Annex 6 Office Sample Size Chart" to determine the number of establishments for review. - Follow "Annex 5 Approved Random Sampling Methods" guide to select the sample from the MDARD licensing print out. - Where there are multiple offices, a proportional sample should be selected to reflect the percentage of establishments regulated by each individual office (i.e. 35% of the establishments are located in County A and 65% are in County B). - From the sample selected, pick a subset of establishments for field review that meet the criteria for MPR 2. - If possible, make certain the sample includes at least one (I) mobile food service establishment, one (I) Special Transitory Food Unit, and one (I) Vending file. - Obtain the folder for each of the establishments in the sample.

 - Discussion: Not all of the establishments in the sample require the same number of evaluations.
 Variations may be due to the fact that some establishments may have either opened or closed during the three year review period.
 Some may be seasonal operations.
 Some may have been evaluated shortly before the review period thus pushing the first evaluation 6 months back into the review period.
-Some may be using the Risked Based Evaluation Schedule (see MDA memo dated November 13, 2008.)
+Some may be using the Risked Based Evaluation Schedule (see MDARD memo dated November 13, 2008.)
 The evaluation must take these factors into consideration. - Evaluation Method (Example for facilities using a 6-month evaluation schedule.): Determine the number of evaluations that were required and actually conducted during the three year review period.
-Start with the first evaluation in the review period.

-Examples:

-• Regular fixed: Count forward from the first evaluation in the review period in six-month intervals.
+Start with the first evaluation in the review period. - Examples: - a.
+Regular fixed: Count forward from the first evaluation in the review period in six-month intervals.
 At each interval, determine if an evaluation has been made.
 Allow one extra month grace period.
 Determine the percentage of evaluations that were made at the required intervals for each folder.